Activists highlight experiences of Indigenous people, youth, people with disabilities

 Anderson also called for increased government accountability in the wake of the federal election.
 He called for Prime Minister Justin Trudeau and Premier John Horgan to keep past election promises, like ending boil-water advisories on Indigenous reserves and protecting old-growth forests.

-Next, Ojistoh Henhawke, a 17-year-old from the Mohawk Nation, spoke about their involvement at the anti-old-growth logging blockades at Fairy Creek.
+Next, another speaker told the crowd about their involvement at the anti-old-growth logging blockades at Fairy Creek.
 They said they were arrested and experienced police violence.

 Climate strikes are of particular importance for young people, says Anderson.